 3. Remember Books Make the Perfect Gifts

-This year, let's give our kids the gift of reading.
-Let's fill our holiday packages and homes with a wide selection of titles and raise up a generation of children who are excited about reading.
+This holiday season, give your kids the gift of reading!
+Fill your holiday packages and homes with a wide selection of titles and raise a generation of children who are excited about reading.

 Shop seasonal stories and classic holiday books below!
 You can find all books and activities at The Scholastic Store.

 Looking for holiday gifts for kids?
 Explore trending books, gifts to spark their imagination, and ideas to instill a love of reading and learning in our Holiday Gift Guide.You'll find everything you need for a book-filled holiday, from the best book sets by age to the top reads under $5!
 Shop our picks and more at The Scholastic Store.
 Or to give a reader you love the gift of choice, give an egift card.